 What is a premium in car insurance?

-Your car insurance premium is simply the amount you pay your insurer for coverage.
+Your car insurance premium is the amount you pay your insurer for coverage.
 It’s just your insurance policy invoice.

 In most cases, you can pay your premium in full in advance for either a year of coverage or six months of coverage, depending on your term length or monthly, depending on how you choose to be billed.
 You’ll earn a small discount if you pay for your policy upfront.